robertangeles/repo-ai-prompts/write-culinary-recipe.md

 1. First, ask the user for the following information:
    - Type of cuisine for the recipe
    - Dish type whether it is Hors d’Oeuvres, Amuse-Bouche, Entrée, Appetiser, Main, Fish, Soup, Salad, or Dessert.
-   - Whether the recipe is for breakfast, lunch, dinner, or a quick 30-minute meal
+   - Whether the recipe is for breakfast, lunch, dinner, fine dining, Michelin Star, or a quick 30-minute meal
    - Do you want to include the service of a Sommelier (Yes/No).Let me know which country you are from to use local wines.
    - Number of person for the recipe
    - Dietary Restrictions